-The Group's operations in Côte d'Ivoire to date have created over 300 new jobs and it is expected the Cashew Operation will create at least an additional 300 new jobs as we ramp up production.
+The Group's operations in Côte d'Ivoire to date have created over 300 new jobs at the Palm Oil Operaion and over 200 new jobs at the Cashew Operation.
 It is also expected that our market entry as a reliable sales partner for palm oil and cashew small holders will continue to encourage the improvement of existing oil farm yields, enhance farmers' income, revitalise the Co-operatives and accelerate the development of social infrastructure in the local community.